bbauska/ibm-intermediate-web-dev/README.md

     stand-alone, ruby gem, and Node.js.

--   Front-end testing is the process of testing the usability and functionality of an application\'s GUI.
+-   Front-end testing is the process of testing the usability and functionality of an application&apos;s GUI.

 -   Front-end testing tools ensure proper functionality of the critical elements of a web page.